-NBS links closely with Programme Area 2 on Equitable Governance.
-In accordance with prevailing IUCN resolutions, the application of NBS should be guided by the principles of environmental law, the principle of non-regression and a rights-based approach.
-NBS can be used in protected areas, indigenous peoples' territories and areas managed by local communities and private interests.
-They can also link to large scale urban, industrial and agricultural activities.
-NBS accommodate both local community and expert-driven approaches in the programme area on the effective and equitable natural resources governance.
+NBS links closely with Programme Area 2 on equitable governance.
+In accordance with prevailing IUCN Resolutions, the application of NBS should be guided by the principles of environmental law, the principle of non-regression76 and a rights-based approach.77 NBS can be used in protected areas, indigenous peoples' territories and areas managed by local communities and private interests.
+They can also link to large-scale urban, industrial and agricultural activities.
+NBS accommodate both local community and expert-driven approaches.^{78,79.} This Programme Area therefore interfaces intimately with the Programme Area on effective and equitable natural resource governance.